Ting-TingGao/Network-SDE-Inference/README.md

 # Network-SDE-Inference
-Codes and data for paper: Inferring stochastic dynamics of complex systems from empirical data
+Codes and data for paper: Learning interpretable dynamics of stochastic complex systems from experimental data